bnesiba/gptManager/README.md

 ## 1.)
 Tool-informed Chatbot
    - This is the default chatbot flow.
    - Using the ChatController and the ChatSessionFlow, this application implements a simple RAG chatbot with some basic tools.
-*This Flow was originally designed to use chatgpt-3.5 as often as possible due to cost concerns, I have since switched to chatgpt-4o-mini making some tools obsolute.*
+*This Flow was originally designed to use chatgpt-3.5 as often as possible due to cost concerns, I have since switched to chatgpt-4o-mini making some tools obsolete.*
         - **SendEmail** tool sends emails on the user's (my) behalf using the Google Cloud Platform.
         - **ImageEvaluate** tool allows the chatbot to pass images to chatgpt 4 to analyse them. *This allowed the chatbot to use chatgpt 3.5 most of the time while maintaining feature access
         - **NewsSearch** tool is a stub for a tool that could get and manage results from external news sources.
 At the moment it always returns fake articles about moon-aliens.